GTD Getting Things Done

 Most often productivity is focused on how we can use our time more efficiently.
 How we use our time to get our daily work done.

-Overwhelmed with too much todo which stresses you out because you’re afraid you may forgot about something important.
+Overwhelmed with too much todo which stresses you out because you’re afraid you may forget about something important.

 Have less on your mind while being more productive.
 That amazing feeling of feeling more organised, because you can actually see exactly what you need to do and what is your next priority.